 Notes

-- Putting the cover on the pan while the carrots cook traps the steam to both help prevent the carrots from sticking to the pan and resulting in perfectly tender slices.
+• Putting the cover on the pan while the carrots cook traps the steam, preventing the carrots from sticking to the pan and resulting in perfectly tender slices.

-- Try to slice the carrots to an even thickness of about 1/4-inch thick.
-You don’t need to measure, but if they’re all about the same thickness, they’ll cook at the same rate.
+• Try to slice the carrots to an even thickness so they cook at the same rate.

-- You can add extra flavor by: Drizzling with honey, sprinkling with cumin or cinnamon, or trading out the butter or olive oil for toasted sesame oil for an Asian spin.
+• You can add extra flavor by: Drizzling with honey, sprinkling with cumin or cinnamon, or trading out the butter or olive oil for toasted sesame oil for another flavor spin.

 Nutrition